Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Results

 \section{Results}

 The 150 participants were evenly distributed across three experimental conditions (Low, Medium, and High CA personality; $n=50$ per condition).
-Of these, 130 (86.7\%) completed all seven subtasks within 10 minutes: 44 from the low condition, 41 from the medium condition, and 45 from the high condition.
-The remaining participants interacted with the CA but were unable to generate a complete itinerary due to time constraints.
+Of these, 130 (86.7\%) completed all seven subtasks (outlined in Section~\ref{sec:nyc-trip}) within 10-minute time limit: 44 from the low condition, 41 from the medium condition, and 45 from the high condition.
+The remaining 20 participants completed the majority of subtasks but did not finish all seven, typically failing to generate a complete itinerary due to time constraints.
 Participants engaged in a comparable number of conversational turns across conditions ($M = 24.62$ turns, $SD = 8.37$ for low; $M = 23.20$ turns, $SD = 4.61$ for medium; $M = 23.26$ turns, $SD = 4.95$ for high).
 This ensures that the observed differences in user perceptions are attributable to personality variation rather than differential engagement levels.

 Personality profiles were broadly comparable across experimental conditions (see Figure \ref{fig:personality_scores_by_condition}).
 Kruskal--Wallis tests indicated no statistically significant differences for Openness ($H(2) = 2.59$, $p = .274$), Extraversion ($H(2) = 3.12$, $p = .210$), Agreeableness ($H(2) = 1.90$, $p = .387$), and Emotional Stability ($H(2) = 2.81$, $p = .246$).
 Conscientiousness differed across conditions ($H(2) = 6.51$, $p = .039$), with $\mathit{Mdn} = 3.62$ (high), $\mathit{Mdn} = 3.75$ (low), and $\mathit{Mdn} = 4.12$ (medium).
 Despite this difference, the overall trait distribution remained balanced across groups, reducing the likelihood that individual-difference composition operated as a systematic confound.